Last updated on 2026-02-02

-The Mechanical Technician - Tool and Die/Tool Maker program is a comprehensive 2-year diploma designed to equip students with the essential skills needed for a successful career in the tool and die/tool maker skilled trade.
-This program focuses on hands-on training and prepares students for entry into the manufacturing sector, including opportunities for apprenticeship.
-Students will gain practical experience in high-precision hand fitting, positioning, aligning, and assembly techniques, which are crucial for the production of stamping dies.
+The Mechanical Technician - Tool and Die/Tool Maker Diploma is a comprehensive 2-year program designed to equip students with the essential skills needed for a successful career in the tool and die/tool maker skilled trade.
+This program focuses on hands-on training, preparing students for entry into the manufacturing sector, including opportunities for apprenticeship.
+Students will gain expertise in high-precision hand fitting, positioning, aligning, and assembly techniques, which are crucial for the production of stamping dies.
 The program also includes an optional co-op stream, allowing students to gain valuable work experience while studying.

-The Mechanical Technician - Tool and Die/Tool Maker program is structured to provide a balanced mix of theoretical knowledge and practical skills over a duration of 2 years.
-The program includes:
+The Mechanical Technician - Tool and Die/Tool Maker Diploma program spans a duration of 2 years.
+The program is structured as follows:

 - In-person delivery at the Cambridge – Reuter Dr. campus.

-This program is designed to cover all learning outcomes for Level 1 and Level 2 of the related apprenticeship program in Ontario, potentially allowing graduates to bypass certain in-school training requirements.
+This program not only prepares students for immediate employment but also covers all learning outcomes for Level 1 and Level 2 of the related apprenticeship program in Ontario, potentially exempting graduates from in-school training.

 Featured Experiences

-- Incorporation of paid co-op education work, providing real-world experience.
+- The program includes several months of paid co-op education work, providing real-world experience.

 Career Options